Amigos (restaurant chain): History

 Roger and Jan Moore opened the first Amigos in 1980, and continue to run most of the restaurants today.
 Initially they intended to purchase an existing franchise, but ultimately decided to try their own concept.
-After conducting a market study in Lincoln, Nebraska, they determined the market would sustain a Mexican restaurant, and they chose the name "Amigos" in part to avoid using the word Taco in the name, and also their hope was to reflect friendly service and atmosphere.
+After conducting a market study in Lincoln, Nebraska, they determined the market would sustain a Mexican restaurant, and they chose the name "Amigos" in part to avoid using the word Taco in the name, and in part to reflect friendly service and atmosphere.

 Business at the first location exceeded expectations, and they soon opened a second location on Webb Road in Grand Island, Nebraska.
 The Webb Road location is now the longest-operating Amigos anywhere as the original location in Lincoln closed permanently in 2013.

 A second Lincoln location was added in 1984.

 Menu items

-Amigos is still selling favorite items that were on the original 1980 menu; including the original Soft Taco, Enchilada, Crisp Meat Burrito, Crispos, Mexi Fries, Taco Salad, and Nachos.
+Amigos is still selling favorite items that were on the original 1980 menu, including the original Soft Taco, Enchilada, Crisp Meat Burrito, Crispos, Mexi Fries, Taco Salad, and Nachos.

 According to Roger and Jan Moore, crisp meat burritos and soft tacos have always been their most popular items.

 From the King's Classic menu, the Lincoln-original sandwich called a "Cheese Frenchee" is served, based on the original King's Food Host recipe from the 1950s.
 The Cheese Frenchee can still be found around Nebraska at Amigos, as well as a restaurant chain called Don & Millie's.
 No one knows why exactly it got the name "Frenchee", but some think it may be because of its resemblance to a Croque Monsieur.